snap-stanford/ogb-web/_docs/datasets/graphprop.md

 ### Dataset `ogbg-ppa` ([Leaderboard](../leader_graphprop/#ogbg-ppa)):

-**Graph:** `ogbg-ppa` is a set of undirected, unweighted protein association neighborhoods extracted from the protein-protein association networks of 1581 different species [1] that cover 37 broad taxonomic groups (e.g., mammals, bacterial families, archaeans) and span the tree of life [2].
+**Graph:** The dataset `ogbg-ppa` is a set of undirected protein association neighborhoods extracted from the protein-protein association networks of 1,581 different species [1] that cover 37 broad taxonomic groups (e.g., mammals, bacterial families, archaeans) and span the tree of life [2].
 To construct the neighborhoods, we randomly selected 100 proteins from each species and constructed 2-hop protein association neighborhoods centered on each of the selected proteins [3].
 We then removed the center node from each neighborhood and subsampled the neighborhood to ensure the final protein association graph is small enough (less than 300 nodes).
 Nodes in each protein association graph represent proteins, and edges indicate biologically meaningful associations between proteins.
 The edges are associated with 7-dimensional features, where each element takes a value between 0 and 1 and represents the strength of a particular type of protein protein association such as gene co-occurrence, gene fusion events, and co-expression.

-**Prediction task:** Given a protein association graph, the task is a 37-way multi-class classification to predict what taxonomic group the graph originates from.
+**Prediction task:** Given a protein association neighborhood graph, the task is a 37-way multi-class classification to predict what taxonomic group the graph originates from.
 The ability to successfully tackle this problem has implications for understanding the evolution of protein complexes across species, the rewiring of protein interactions over time, the discovery of functional associations between genes even for otherwise rarely-studied organisms, and would give us insights into key bioinformatics tasks, such as biological network alignment.

-**Dataset splitting:** We adopt the *species split*, where the model is asked to predict taxonomic groups of graphs originating from species, which are not seen during training but belong to one of the 37 taxonomic groups.
+**Dataset splitting:** We adopt the *species split*, where the neighborhood graphs in validation and test sets are extracted from protein association networks of species that are not seen during training but belong to one of the 37 taxonomic groups.
-This split stress-tests the model's capability to extract graph features that are essential to the prediction of the taxonomic groups, which is important for biological understanding of protein interactions.
+This split stress-tests the model's capability to extract graph features that are essential to the prediction of the taxonomic groups, which is important for biological understanding of protein associations.

 #### References
-[1] Szklarczyk, D., Gable, A. L., Lyon, D., Junge, A., Wyder, S., Huerta-Cepas, J., ... & Jensen, L. J. (2019).
-STRING v11: protein–protein association networks with increased coverage, supporting functional discovery in genome-wide experimental datasets.
-Nucleic acids research, 47(D1), D607-D613. <br/>
+[1] Damian Szklarczyk, Annika L Gable, David Lyon, Alexander Junge, Stefan Wyder, Jaime Huerta- Cepas, Milan Simonovic, Nadezhda T Doncheva, John H Morris, Peer Bork, et al. STRING v11: protein–protein association networks with increased coverage, supporting functional discovery in genome-wide experimental datasets.
+Nucleic Acids Research, 47(D1):D607–D613, 2019. <br/>
-[2] Hug, L. A., Baker, B. J., Anantharaman, K., Brown, C. T., Probst, A. J., Castelle, C. J., ... & Suzuki, Y. (2016).
-A new view of the tree of life.
-Nature microbiology, 1(5), 16048. <br/>
+[2] Laura A Hug, Brett J Baker, Karthik Anantharaman, Christopher T Brown, Alexander J Probst, Cindy J Castelle, Cristina N Butterfield, Alex W Hernsdorf, Yuki Amano, Kotaro Ise, et al. A new view of the tree of life.
+Nature Microbiology, 1(5):16048, 2016. <br/>
-[3] Zitnik, M., Feldman, M. W., & Leskovec, J. (2019).
-Evolution of resilience in protein interactomes across the tree of life.
-Proceedings of the National Academy of Sciences, 116(10), 4426-4433.
+[3] Marinka Zitnik, Marcus W Feldman, Jure Leskovec, et al. Evolution of resilience in protein interactomes across the tree of life.
+Proceedings of the National Academy of Sciences, 116(10): 4426–4433, 2019.

 <a name="loader"/>